-Please note that backup failure notifications are only delivered for backups started through the back-end.
+Please note that backup failure notifications can only be delivered for backups started through the back-end.
 For technical reasons beyond our control these notifications can not be delivered for remote (JSON API) and scheduled (CRON job) backups: if the backup fails the PHP executable stops working, therefore our PHP code to send notifications can not work.

 Select the push notifications type.
 Currently only Pushbullet and None are supported.
 If you choose None the push notifications are disabled.